SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 ... cricket... cricket...
 ```

-Now you won't actually see "cricket" as you're response, but you will see a 500 status code and be stuck guessing what it is that went wrong.
+Now you won't actually see "cricket" as your response, but you will see a 500 status code and be stuck guessing what it is that went wrong.

 Enter the power of the inspector!
 We don't want to have to handle every single error possiblity in it's own unique API response, rather
 we want to have one central response wrapper that handles all of the heavy lifting for us so our consumers get consistent responses, every time.